 Participants will receive follow-up documentation with which to expand their knowledge of the topics.
 A bibliography and links section will be incorporated into the virtual platform for the distance learning phase.

-Read the entire description of the course to be sure that this is the type of the course that is need and to make sure that you match the participants' profile and can fulfill the participation's requirements.
+Read the entire description of the Master to be sure that this is the type of the Master that is needed and to make sure that you match the participants' profile and can fulfill the participation's requirements.
 There are four important requirements:

-Discuss with your organization or identify another sponsor that could financially support your participation in the course.
+Discuss with your organization or identify another sponsor that could financially support your participation in the Master.

-Apply to the course before the deadline for applications using the online application here.
+Apply to the Master before the deadline for applications using the online application here.

 Please fill in all the required fields in the application form.
 Please do not forget to send us an a signed written communication from your sponsoring institution (or from yourself in case of self-financing), with an indication of how your participation and travel costs will be met.

-The payment should be made in advance (before the beginning of the course in September) by bank transfer to:
+The payment should be made in advance (before the beginning of the Master in September) by bank transfer to: